DetectCPIS/global_cpis_shp/README.md

 <br />
 Future updates will be implemented.
 If you use our data, please cite our paper:

-Chen, F., Zhao, H., Roberts, D., Van de Voorde, T., Batelaan, O., Fan, T., Xu, W., Mapping center pivot irrigation systems in global arid regions and the spatial analysis with freshwater resources. (submitted)
+Chen, F., Zhao, H., Roberts, D., Van de Voorde, T., Batelaan, O., Fan, T., Xu, W., Mapping center pivot irrigation systems in global arid regions and the spatial analysis with freshwater resources (submitted).
 <br />
 <br />
-contact: chenfen@uestc.edu.cn
+For more information, please contact Fen Chen: chenfen@uestc.edu.cn